-Protecting biological and cultural diversity and ecosystem services and benefits High Strengthening resilience to natural hazards and climate change Some Contributing to inclusion and equity High Enhancing quality of life and well-being High Respecting, protecting and promoting human rights Some Respecting, consulting and involving indigenous peoples and local communities High Achieving gender equality Limited Ensuring growth, employment, income and livelihoods Some Promoting economic investment and quality tourism High Strengthening capacity-building, innovation and local entrepreneurship Some Ensuring conflict prevention Not applicable Protecting heritage during conflict Not applicable Promoting conflict resolution Not applicable Contributing to post-conflict recovery Not applicable Other(s) Not applicable If 'Other' applies, please specify
+Protecting biological and cultural diversity and ecosystem services and benefits High Strengthening resilience to natural hazards and climate change High Contributing to inclusion and equity High Enhancing quality of life and well-being High Respecting, protecting and promoting human rights High Respecting, consulting and involving indigenous peoples and local communities High Achieving gender equality High Ensuring growth, employment, income and livelihoods High Promoting economic investment and quality tourism High Strengthening capacity-building, innovation and local entrepreneurship High Ensuring conflict prevention Not applicable Protecting heritage during conflict Not applicable Promoting conflict resolution Not applicable Contributing to post-conflict recovery Not applicable

+Other(s) Not applicable If 'Other' applies, please specify
-4.5 - Please provide any additional comments and/or recommendations related to the nomination of properties (questions 4.1 to 4.4).

-5. General Policy Development

-5.1.
-Principal pieces of national cultural and/or natural heritage legislation

-5.1.1 - Principal pieces of national legislation for the protection, conservation and presentation of the State Party's cultural and/or natural heritage

-5.2.
-Comment on principal pieces of legislation

-5.2.1 - Please comment, especially if prefilled legislation is no longer in force

-5.3.
-Other principal pieces of legislation

-5.3.1 - If there are principal pieces of legislation for the protection, conservation and presentation of cultural and/or natural heritage not listed in the previous question, please add them here.
+- 4.5 Please provide any additional comments and/or recommendations related to the nomination of properties (questions 4.1 to 4.4).
+Properties on the world heritage list should be considered further from a perspective of Sustainable Development Policy - 5.
+General Policy Development - 5.1.
+Principal pieces of national cultural and/or natural heritage legislation - 5.1.1 Principal pieces of national legislation for the protection, conservation and presentation of the State Party's cultural and/or natural heritage - 5.2.
+Comment on principal pieces of legislation - 5.2.1 Please comment, especially if prefilled legislation is no longer in force Not applicable - 5.3.
+Other principal pieces of legislation - 5.3.1 If there are principal pieces of legislation for the protection, conservation and presentation of cultural and/or natural heritage not listed in the previous question, please add them here.

-Loi du 25 février 2022 relative au patrimoine culturel / cultural / national /
+Special Act on the Preservation, Management and Utilization of World Heritage properties / Cultural and Natural / National / Cultural Heritage Protection Act / Cultural and Natural / National / Special Act on the Preservation and Promotion of Ancient Cities / Cultural / National / legislation and regulation are applied to the planning and implementation of the preservation, management and utilization of World Heritage properties.

-5.4.
-Contribution of legislation and/or regulations at other levels to the identification, conservation and protection of the cultural and/or natural heritage

-5.4.1 - Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State Party's cultural and/or natural heritage.
+- 5.4.
+Contribution of legislation and/or regulations at other levels to the identification, conservation and protection of the cultural and/or natural heritage - 5.4.1 Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State Party's cultural and/or natural heritage.

-5.5.
-Adequacy of the legal framework for the identification of the State Party's cultural and/or natural heritage

-5.5.1 - Is the legal framework (i.e. legislation and/or regulations) adequate for the identification of the State Party's cultural and/or natural heritage?
+- 5.5.
+Adequacy of the legal framework for the identification of the State Party's cultural and/or natural heritage - 5.5.1 Is the legal framework (i.e. legislation and/or regulations) adequate for the identification of the State Party's cultural and/or natural heritage?